Skip to Content

 Look for hyper modern structures like the Oodi Library, the Seussian windows of the underground Amos Rex Museum (also popular with skateboarders) and the Church of Silence, which resembles the prow of a ship.

-helsinki's prow-like church of silence.
+Helsinki's prow-like church of silence.

 You can hark back to art-deco masterpieces like the Central Station and the National Museum, or explore the fairy-tale inspired buildings in neighborhoods like Katajanokka, which is a stone’s throw from Market Square.
 Frescoes just inside the museum depict the Finnish stories that inspired these colorful apartment buildings.